HHammond/PrettyPandas/docs/source/index.rst

 PrettyPandas
 ============

-PrettyPandas is a Pandas DataFrame Styler class that helps you create report quality tables with a simple API.
+PrettyPandas is an extension to the Pandas DataFrame class that helps you create report qualitiy tables with a simple API.

 .. image:: _static/Images/API@2x.png